Vendiel/daresay-a11y/posts/optgroup.md

 ---
 id: optgroup
-title: Use optgroup when you need to group options in a drop down
+title: Use optgroup when grouping options in a drop down
 tags:
   - Drop downs
 reqs: